liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/03-server-admin.markdown

 ## External Services [](id=external-services)

-Liferay Portal enables users to upload and share content via the Documents and Media library, a customizable and permissionable online repository.
+Liferay Portal enables users to upload and share content via the Documents and Media library, a customizable and permissions-enabled online repository.
 Users can upload files of any type to the Documents and Media library.
 Liferay ships with PDFBox and uses it to generate automatic previews for certain types of documents, by default.
 You can also install three additional tools that offer